JGantts/jgantts-website-publisher/README.md

 This is my nodejs website publisher.
 I made it for myself; but I like writting flexible code so it should be useful for others with minimal modifications.

-The main intent is to publish a website; however
+The main intent is to publish a website.
+However I wanted smooth rollovers when publishig updates, so it launches a main process and four worker processes.
+The main process receives all incoming requests and forwards them to a random worker process;
+in effect, making this is a simple load balancer.

 ## Security Considerations

 The setup script currently places the

+## Method

-## Methods
+## API
+(between this publisher and the published website)

+The API is as follows

 ## Environment